Introductory Catalog: British and World Newspapers

 France is Again Under a Bourbon King!

-N2-712.
-[ATMOSPHERE ISSUE] JOURNAL DU COMMERCE, De POLITIQUE et LITERATURE , 1815.
-[Complete issue of 4 pages, quarto size, published at Paris, France, Antoine Bailleue]
+N5-712.
+[ATMOSPHERE ISSUE] JOURNAL DU COMMERCE, De POLITIQUE et LITERATURE , August, 1815.
+[Complete issue of 4 pages, quarto size, published at Paris, France, by Antoine Bailleue]

 The issues in this group were printed just a few weeks after the final defeat of Napoleon Bonaparte, and the restoration of the Bourbon monarchy.
-For the first time in a generation Frenchmen again would read the "Ordonnonces de Roi" in their newspapers, and see -and pay for- a Royal tax stamp in each issue of three centimes.
+For the first time in a generation Frenchmen again would read the "Ordonnonces du Roi" in their newspapers, and see -and pay for- a Royal tax stamp of three centimes in each issue.
 The inept new King was the brother of the unfortunate Louis XVI and was set on the throne by France's victorious enemies after 21 years of warfare.
-Filled with news of the day, the new govrenment, etc., each issue a fine reminder of those troubled times and the fear that so haunted Americans of the day - the restoration of a tyrant King.
+Filled with news of the day, the new government, etc., each issue a fine reminder of those troubled times and the fear that so haunted Americans of the day - the restoration of a tyrant king, forced on an oppressed population at the point of British bayonets.
 Figure of Mercury, patron of newsmen (and of merchants and thieves) in the masthead .

 Please enter your order quantity here: